wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 Follow the steps below to test the configurations.

-1. Create a service provider.
+1. Create a service provider as follows:

     1. Access the WSO2 Identity Server Management Console.
     2. On the **Main** menu, click **Identity \> Service Providers \> Add**.